 - 1. The examination period at the end of each semester is set by the official University calendar. - 2.
 Semester examinations shall be given only during the regular examination period except by permission of the dean/director of the college/school on request of the chairperson of the department.
 No examination shall be given during the last week (the last five instructional days) of the semester except lab exams given in courses with specific lab sections. - 3.
 The time and place of each final examination are determined by the Registrar and a schedule is circulated and posted.
 Any change in the scheduled time or place may be requested by the chairperson of the department concerned when conditions seem to warrant such special arrangement.
 Decision on such requests rests with the Registrar. - In every course in which a final examination is given, every student shall take the examination unless excused by the instructor. - 5.
 Students having a conflict in their final examination schedule must notify the faculty concerned of such conflict not later than the close of business one week prior to the last day of classes for the semester in which the conflict arises. - 6.
 Students who are absent from a final examination for any reason must report that fact and the reason, in person or in writing, to their instructor within 24 hours.
 If the absence is due to any situation beyond the reasonable control of the student (e.g. illness or family tragedy), the instructor must provide the student with the opportunity to complete the course requirements.
 At the instructor's discretion, this may be an examination or some other suitable project.
-The instructor may require evidence in support of the student's reason for absence. - If the absence is not reported as provided above, or is not excused by the instructor, the examination is regarded as failed. - 8.
+The instructor may require evidence in support of the student's reason for absence. - 7.
+If the absence is not reported as provided above, or is not excused by the instructor, the examination is regarded as failed. - 8.
 No student shall be required to take three or more final examinations in one calendar day. - 9.
 Unless a mutually agreeable alternative time can be reached by the student and the instructor, the scheduled make-up will occur the next day after the regularly scheduled examination.
-These considerations are subject to the following constraints: all exams will be given in the final exam period and all conflicts must be resolved before the start of the final exam period. - 10.
-Students will select which of the three examinations they wish to take at an alternative time.
+These considerations are subject to the following constraints: all exams will be given in the final exam period and all conflicts must be resolved before the start of the final exam period.
+30 | GENERAL INFORMATION

+- 10. Students will select which of the three examinations they wish to take at an alternative time.
 In cases where the instructors in all three sections feel it is impossible to give the examination at an alternative time, and all conflicts are in the same college or academic unit, the appropriate dean's office, in consultation with the faculty involved, will establish which of the three examinations will be taken as a make-up.
 If the unresolved conflict involves more than one college, the deans of the units in question will resolve the matter.
-If agreement cannot be reached by the deans involved, then a person from the academic vice president's office will establish which of the three examinations will be taken as a make-up.
+If agreement cannot be reached by the deans involved, then a person from the academic vice president's office will establish which of the three examinations will be taken as a make-up. - 11.
+All final examination materials should be retained for at least one month after the final examination session in case any questions arise concerning grades and to afford students the opportunity to review their graded final examination papers if they wish to do so.